growwithsms/N2-Starter-Skin/readme.md

-# Getting Started with The N2 Starter Skin
+# N2 Starter Skin Overview
 The purpose of this skin is to allow for easy, responsive theme development on the N2 eCommerce platform.

 ## Editing Styles